dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 Gnarly.

-The number `(1 + sqrt(5)) / 2` is the famous golden ratio, the most aesthetically pleasing of all proportions.
+The number `(1 + sqrt(5)) / 2` is the famous **golden ratio**, the most aesthetically pleasing of all proportions.
 It's sometimes denoted by the Greek letter φ (phi) after the ancient architect and sculptor Phidias, who used it in planning the design of the Parthenon.

 <img src="https://lp-cms-production.imgix.net/2019-09/ab57ac3775d90a72da514d158401bd47-parthenon.jpg" width="35%" />